 The town has topped a poll among thousands of readers of BBC Countryfile magazine, and the win has been described as ‘national recognition of how special Louth is’.

-The magazine launched the contest in April, and after being shortlisted it was up to the public to have their say.
+The magazine launched the contest in April, and after Louth was shortlisted it was left to the public to decide.

 And Louth saw off stiff competition from the likes of Ludlow, Stamford and Richmond to earn the title.